Learn about our amazing Ballard High School Community

 Ballard High School FAQ’s

-Thank you to all families that submitted questions for our virtual event in the Spring of 2020 We hope our answers below to these commonly asked questions will help with your family’s decision.
+Explore the information on this page including our answers below to commonly asked questions will help with your family’s decision.
 If you have any additional questions, we encourage you to reach out to the right contact by browsing both the “Academies & Department Program Contacts” and “School Contacts” information listed below.

 Q: What makes Ballard High standout above the rest?